burnedfaceless/TDA-ACM-Relisten-Clone-Project-MarkDown/README.md

 ### Retrofit API library

-Retrofit is the library commonly used for API calls.
+Retrofit is the library commonly used for API calls, at least for REST API calls.

 [Philipp Lackner - Retrofit](https://www.youtube.com/watch?v=t6Sql3WMAnk)

 ### Room ORM

 Room is the ORM to interact with SQLite.
 It integrates with LiveData, which is a pretty convenient way to make sure your view contains the latest values.
-I describe this a little below.

 [Philipp Lackner - Room ORM](https://www.youtube.com/watch?v=bOd3wO0uFr8)